WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Click the <strong>Remix</strong> button (or Remix to Edit) to create your own copy of the project to work on.

 In the Glitch window, you will see a list of files on the left, the currently-open file in the middle, and a preview window on the right.

-The preview initially says "Not found", because your site is missing an index page.
+The preview says "Not found" because the site doesn't have an index page yet.
+Let's fix that.

 ## Define a virtual file

 In Graph Origami, you can build things from a combination of real files that are permanently stored, and virtual files that are created on demand according to your instructions.
+These virtual "files" are just data; a file could be tiny (like a single number or text string) or large (like an image).

 One way you can define virtual files is in a file with a `.vfiles` extension that contains information in YAML format.
 In that format, you enter key/value pairs separated with a colon, like `name: Alice`.
 You define hierarchy with indentation.